 We are committed to tackling hate, no matter what form it comes in.
 We will deal with your report professionally and with consideration to your needs and wishes.
 No-one should have to live with fear, anxiety and consequences of hate.

 Even if you are unsure whether what you have experienced or witnessed was a crime, by reporting the incident, it enables us to support the victim, deal with it appropriately, work with our partners to better understand hate crime and ultimately, stop others becoming victims.

 As well as the police you can also report hate to other agencies if you prefer.
-Please bear in mind this information will be passed onto us to investigate.
+Please bear in mind this information will be passed on to enable us to investigate.

 Crimestoppers – Report anonymously on 0800 555 111.
-Anonymous reports will be brought to the attention of the police by the centres; however, an investigation may be limited when reports are anonymous.
+Anonymous reports will be passed to police; however, an investigation may be limited where reports are anonymous.